-- The Gambling Commission will, similarly, provide to the Licensing Authority any information it holds for use in the exercise of the Authority's functions under the Act. - 6.3 The Licensing Authority is required to maintain a register of the premises licences that it has issued.
+- 6.2 The Gambling Commission will, similarly, provide to the Licensing Authority any information it holds for use in the exercise of the Authority's functions under the Act. - 6.3 The Licensing Authority is required to maintain a register of the premises licences that it has issued.
 This register will be made available at any reasonable time to members of the public.
 Details of the availability of the register will be advertised on the Council's website.
-Copies of entries in the register may be taken subject to a reasonable charge being made. - The exchange of information will be in full compliance with the requirements of the Data Protection Act and Freedom of Information legislation in accordance with the Council's existing policies. - Details of those persons making representations will be made available to applicants to allow for negotiation and, in the event of a hearing being held, will form part of a public document.
+Copies of entries in the register may be taken subject to a reasonable charge being made. - The exchange of information will be in full compliance with the requirements of the General Data Protection Regulation, Data Protection Act 2018 and Freedom of Information legislation in accordance with the Council's existing policies. - 6.5 Details of those persons making representations will, where permitted under the General Data Protection Regulation and Data Protection Act 2018, and with consent, be made available to applicants to allow for negotiation and, in the event of a hearing being held, will form part of a public document.
 Anyone making representations or applying for the review of a premises licence will be informed that their details will be disclosed.